jdb2b/my-presentation/content/_index.md

 {{% note %}}
 If you're new to the equation, take some time reading these articles to familiarize yourself with Sales Velocity.

-They provide limited guidance on how to successfully implement and measure.
+There's limited guidance on how to successfully implement and measure.
 That's the purpose of this guide.
 {{% /note %}}

 ---